coder-wolf/coder-wolf/README.md

 👋 Welcome to my GitHub profile!
 Here's a brief introduction:

-🔬 Exploring reinforcement learning and computer vision for some fun applications.
+🔬 Exploring reinforcement learning and computer vision for some exciting applications.

 🤝 Interested in collaborating on research projects in RL algorithms, language model fine-tuning, and healthcare applications of computer vision.